 Stephen King’s writing style inherits the great tradition of American literature of paying attention to plot and atmosphere and reflects the beautiful and tragic moral truth deep in the human soul.
 It is not so much that he is writing stories, it is better to say that he is using stories to explore the root of human nature.

 Today, we compiled some entry-level works for the family.
-Let us step into the suspenseful world constructed by Stephen King.
+Let us step into the suspenseful world constructed by Stephen King's 10 most popular novels are rated from best to worst.

 1. Dreamcatcher: A Novel